-New York and London are two of the most famous cities in the entire world.
+New York and London are two of the most famous and iconic cities in the entire world.
 And if you can only travel to one of them, deciding where to go is not an easy task by any means.
 That’s where we come in!

 So, should your next destination be the Big Apple or should you head to Where Royalty Lives?
 Read on and find out!

 Do you enjoy mild or more extreme weather conditions?
 If it’s the former, then London is definitely the better option for you.
 The climate is generally more mild – summers aren’t too hot and winters aren’t too cold.
 And, contrary to popular belief, it doesn’t actually rain that much in London!
 In fact, it’s enough to look at the numbers to see that New York is the city with more rain – its highest average is 4.48 inches of rain in May, compared to London’s 2.42 inches in October.

 New York weather is more extreme.
 The winters are freezing cold with a lot of snow, and those few weeks in December will have you glued to your bed.
 Then again, summers are extremely hot and they make you wish you could spend all your time under the AC unit.
 But you can’t because you have so much stuff to do.
 And you have to spend those hot sweaty days on the subway, surrounded by hot and sweaty homeless people who haven’t showered since last year.
 Sounds fun!

 On the other hand, New York is the city with more sunny days.
 If it’s sunny in London, everyone is in a good mood and they want to go to the park or relax at a beach.
 Overcast is the norm there, so even if it’s not raining, the boring clouds will keep the sunlight away.